North, Mid, South West & Cardiff / South East Wales

 Vale of Glamorgan

-The beautiful Vale of Glamorgan in South Wales includes miles of unspoilt Heritage Coastline, Cosmeston Lakes Country Park, Dyffryn Gardens, Ogmore Castle, Cosmeston Medieval Village and the seaside resort of Barry.
+The Vale of Glamorgan includes miles of unspoilt heritage coastline, with attractions such as Cosmeston Lakes Country Park and Medieval Village, Dyffryn Gardens, Ogmore Castle and the seaside resort of Barry.

 Wye Valley